Friday Night Drabble Party! DEAD MECH Edition!

 Disclaimer: There are naughty words up there.
 But I guess it’s a little too late for the warning.
 My bad!

 Posted on February 21, 2014, in Friday Night Drabble Party and tagged apocalypse, bible, cannibals, dead, dead mech, drabble, exclamation, fiction, genre, horror, jake, Jake Bible, mech, science, science fiction, scifi, writing, zombies.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Friday Night Drabble Party!
+DEAD MECH Edition!.